directus/directus/docs/concepts/application.md

 ### Activity Detail

-Unlike other item detail pages, activity items are **readonly** (for proper accountability) and open in a side drawer with the following fields:
+Unlike other item detail pages, activity items are **readonly** (for proper accountability) and open in a side drawer to display the [Activity Fields](/concepts/accountability/#activity-fields).

-- **User** — The Directus user that performed the action
-- **Action** — The specific action taken, eg: Create, Update, Delete, Authenticate, etc
-- **Date** — The timestamp of when the action was performed
-- **IP Address** — The IP address of the device from which the action was performed
-- **User Agent** — The description of the browser that was used to perform the action
-- **Collection** — The collection affected by the action
-- **Item** — The item (within the above Collection) affected by the action

 ## Settings